matsue-nii/ufekt/README.md

 - `-k`: set the number of "k" used in k-th Nearest Neighbor algorithm [default value: 5]

 ## Output
-Our source code generate one or two CSV files such as `datasets_sample1_factors_1.csv` and `datasets_sample1_scores.csv`, when `datasets_sample1.csv` is given as dataset file.
+The sample code generates one or two csv files such as `datasets_sample1_factors_1.csv` and `datasets_sample1_scores.csv`, when `datasets_sample1.csv` is given as a dataset file.
 - The `datasets_sample1_factors_1.csv` include feature vectors obtained from UFEKT.
-Its size of the matrix would be $(T-w+1)$ by $R$, where $T$, $w$ and $R$ indicate the length of time series, a window size, and a rank, respectively.
+Its size of a matrix would be $(T-w+1)$ by $R$, where $T$, $w$ and $R$ indicate the length of time series, a window size, and a rank, respectively.
-- The `datasets_sample1_scores.csv` includes scores of results of outlier detection using ***k-th Nearest Neighbor*** algorithm as one of the applicaiton for UFEKT.
+- The `datasets_sample1_scores.csv` includes scores of results of outlier detection using ***k-th Nearest Neighbor*** algorithm.
 The number of rows would be $T-w+1$.

 ## Environment
-We use Python 3.7.6 to execute our source code and some packages are called in our source code.
+We use Python 3.7.6 to execute our sample code and some packages are called in the code.
 Please check the packages and their versions below.

 - numpy 1.18.4
 - pandas 1.1.4